WanluLiuLab/scAtlasVAE/docs/source/gex_transfer.rst

   reference_model.save_to_disk("model.pt")

-We need to make sure that the number of genes in the new data is the same as the number of genes in the training data.
+We need to make sure that the number of genes in the query data is the same as the reference data.
 If not, please see the `Retraining Multi-source GEX Data <gex_retraining.html>`_ tutorial for how to transfer GEX data with different number of genes.

 .. code-block:: python